Credible

 • You have a plan for the extra money in your budget.
 It’s a good idea to make a plan for what you’ll do with the extra money when you no longer have a monthly mortgage payment.
 This can help ensure you don’t spend the extra money on frivolous purchases.
 For instance, you might decide to invest the extra cash.

 • You want to gain peace of mind.
-Some homeowners pay down their mortgages simply because they no longer want a large monthly payment hanging over their head.
+Some homeowners pay down their mortgages simply because they no longer want a large monthly payment hanging over their heads.
 This can be especially helpful if you’re about to retire or you live on a fixed income.

 • You don’t mind if your assets are less liquid.
-When you pay off your mortgage, you own the entire house and your net worth climbs.
+When you pay off your mortgage, you own the entire house, and your net worth climbs.
 But if you ever need to tap your equity, you’ll need to either sell the home or take out a home equity loan.
 Both steps take time and come with extra costs.

 Refinance to a Smaller Loan: 10-Year Fixed Refinance Rates